- Available Source Types

 Note 1: N/A indicates that the repository indexed by a source does not have a version (e.g., a web page) or that the repository version changes frequently (e.g., for cloud repositories).

-Note 3: To make this content searchable, you must install the Coveo On-Premises Crawling Module (see Coveo On-Premises Crawling Module).
+Note 3: To make this content searchable, you must install the Coveo On-Premises Crawling Module.

-Note 7: With Salesforce sources, there is no Content security parameter, so the Private option closest equivalent is the Specific identities option in the Security tab of the Add/Edit a Salesforce Source panel (see Security - Tab and Add or Edit a Salesforce Source).
+Note 7: With Salesforce sources, there is no Content security parameter, so the Private option closest equivalent is the Specific identities option in the Security tab of the Add or Edit a Salesforce Source panel.

 Note 8: Depending on the content retrieval method you choose, on-premises Active Directory permission systems may be unofficially supported by Coveo Cloud or not supported at all.
 If you use the Crawling Module to index SharePoint Server content, a custom project by Coveo experts may allow you to index your SharePoint Server source permissions.
 So, if you want to create a secured source, contact the Coveo Support team for further information.
 With SharePoint Server sources of the On-Premises type, on-premises Active Directory permission systems are not supported.